dead heat header

 Jason Day is one of the competitors who finished in the four-way tie at 5th position.
 Now, if you had used the Extra Place Matcher and had Jason Day paying out if he finished 6th, would you have won anything?
 Did anyone actually finish in 6th position?

-Divide your stake between each of the tied places and then pay out depending on if that part bet won or lost.
+Dead Heat rules divide your stake between each of the tied places and then payout depending if that part bet won or lost.

 For Jason Day you would have 1/4 of your bet treated as finishing: